 Melbourne’s cultural and community festivals bring the city’s streets and venues alive, all year round.
 Festivals and events include Chinese New Year, White Night, Melbourne International Comedy Festival, Melbourne International Film Festival, Melbourne Food and Wine Festival and Melbourne Writers’ Festival.
 You can also participate in the many events held regularly at Federation Square.

-Check out That’s Melbourne or free magazines such as Beat and Inpress or community radio gig guides for what’s on.
+Check out City of Melbourne - What's on or free magazines such as Beat and Inpress or community radio gig guides for what’s on.

 There is much to see and explore beyond Melbourne in Victoria’s regional areas: from stunning landscapes, historic towns to locally produced food and wine.